 To get the most out of your bathroom basin, you need to put some sort of storage area underneath it.
-In the Laura Ashley vanity unit and basin above, a deep draw conceals the pipework and offers space for personal hygiene items and unattractive toiletries, whilst the display shelf below is perfect for storing spare towels.
+When looking for a bathroom vanity unit with storage look for one that has an easy to access storage area with tall shelves for high bottles and stacked towels.
+This Phillipe Starck designed unit has a deep cupboard which conceals the pipework and offers space for personal hygiene items and unattractive toiletries, and open shelving to each side for display pieces.

 Raising it up above the ground so that you can see underneath the unit also helps to enhance the illusion of space in the room, so it's a winner all round.